example42/psick/README.md

   - A modern, opinionated, general purpose, full featured, reusable control-repo
   - Multiple ways to test local Puppet code (on Docker, Vagrant or directly remote hosts)
   - Gitlab CI pipeline to control Puppet code deployment
-  - Usable in any puppet setup, based on Puppet OSS, PE, Foreman...
+  - Usable in any Puppet setup, based on Puppet OSS, PE, Foreman...
   - Ready to use profiles for system baselines and common applications
   - Toolset to create and maintain a new control-repo based on PSICK